-Memorial Day weekend is a time for family, friends, and fun as we honor the brave men and women who have served our country.
-However, it’s also a time when DUI arrests spike significantly.
-Between backyard barbecues, pool parties, and other celebrations, many people become less vigilant about staying sober if they know they’ll be driving, or they fail to avoid driving altogether after drinking.
+Memorial Day weekend is a time for family, friends, and fun as we honor who have served our country.
+During backyard barbecues, pool parties, and celebrations, some become less vigilant about staying sober if they know they’ll be driving.

 1. You Can Get a DUI Even if You Don’t Feel Drunk